IFTE-EDA/VMAPview/README.md

 export QT_API=pyside2
 ```

-before running HDF5View
+before running VMAPView

 #### Other Dependencies

 The other dependencies are [qtpy](https://github.com/spyder-ide/qtpy), [h5py](https://www.h5py.org/) and [pyqtgraph](https://www.pyqtgraph.org/).
-Currently installed versions of these dependencies will not be overwritten by installing hdf5view.
-If these are not already present on your system, they will be installed during the installation of hdf5view.
+Currently installed versions of these dependencies will not be overwritten by installing VMAPView.
+If these are not already present on your system, they will be installed during the installation of VMAPView.

 If you prefer to install them in advance, you can use pip: